davecheney/gophercon2018-performance-tuning-workshop/3-compiler-optimisations/1-compiler-optimisations.md

 In some languages, for example C and C++, the choice of allocating on the stack or on the heap is a manual exercise for the programmer--heap allocations are made with `malloc` and `free`, stack allocation is via `alloca`.
 Mistakes using these mechanisms are a common cause of memory corruption bugs.

-In Go, the compiler automatically moves a value to the heap if if lives beyond the lifetime of the function call.
+In Go, the compiler automatically moves a value to the heap if it lives beyond the lifetime of the function call.
 It is said that the value  _escapes_ to the heap.
 ```go
 type Foo struct {
 	a, b, c, d int